Hedge funds, speculators face big losses on Swiss franc rally

 “No one thought they would do this,” he said of scrapping the cap.
 “Will they telegraph it any better next time?
 Maybe.
 It caught a lot of people off guard.”

-Reporting by Nishant Kumar in London and Gertrude Chavez-Dreyfuss in New York; Additional reporting by Tom Polansek in Chicago and Alasdair Pal in London; Editing by Catherine Evans
+Reporting by Nishant Kumar in London and Gertrude Chavez-Dreyfuss in New York; Additional reporting by Tom Polansek in Chicago and Alasdair Pal in London; Editing by David Gaffen and James Dalgleish